-After Studying Sociology at the University of Texas at Austin and an internship at Public Strategies, Inc., I began working at Coremetrics.
+After Studying Sociology at the University of Texas at Austin and an internship at Public Strategies, Inc., I began working at Coremetrics (IBM Analytics), an early direct competitor with Google Analytics and Adobe Analytics.
 At the time, I didn’t even know that Analytics was a viable industry.
 Needless to say, my curiosity lead me to picking up the Coremetrics interface pretty quickly.
-I thoroughly enjoyed my time at Coremetrics, especially since I was able to work with such a wide array of clients who need a wide array of consultation.
+I thoroughly enjoyed my time at Coremetrics, especially since I was able to work with such a wide array of clients who need a wide array of analytics consultation.

-I began this blog to detail some of the tactics I have learned over my career.
+This blog was created to detail some of the tactics I have learned over my career.
 I decided to write this blog with the analyst in mind.
 I believe that creativity and novelty can be part of an analyst’s life.
 As long as an analyst is committed to improving themselves each day, she/he can make a difference in any organization.

 Being an analyst is not just about numbers and algorithms, it’s about using the tools available to solve problems.